City Life

 Where the Santiago metro still falls short

 It is not perfect, and two gaps matter most to newcomers.
-The metro does not reach the airport, so arrivals need a bus, taxi or ride app, and it does not yet serve Vitacura, one of the wealthier northern districts.
+The metro does not reach the airport, so arrivals need a bus, taxi or ride app, and it does not yet serve Vitacura.

 For expats choosing where to live, the metro map is a housing map.
-Providencia and Las Condes, the expat sweet spots, are well connected, and picking a flat within a short walk of a station is one of the simplest quality-of-life decisions in the city.
+Providencia and Las Condes, the expat sweet spots, are well connected, so picking a flat near a station is one of the simplest quality-of-life choices in the city.

 A word on stations with many exits is worth remembering.
-At busy interchanges such as Los Héroes or Baquedano, taking the wrong exit can leave you several blocks from where you meant to be, so it helps to check the platform map first.
+At busy interchanges such as Los Héroes or Baquedano, the wrong exit can leave you several blocks off, so check the platform map first.

 Fares also shift through the day.
-The metro charges more at peak hours and less off-peak, a small quirk that regular commuters quickly learn to plan around when timing their trips.
+The metro charges more at peak hours and less off-peak, a small quirk that regular commuters quickly learn to plan around.

 Set against its regional peers, Santiago’s edge is consolidation.
-Its underground network is more extensive than most in South America, and its integrated fare works more cleanly than in far larger cities, which is exactly why residents rate it so highly.
+Its underground network is more extensive than most in South America, and its integrated fare works more cleanly than in far larger cities.

 How many lines does the Santiago metro have?